mindnektar/apollo-augmented-hooks/CACHING.md

 ## What does the cache look like?

 In order to correctly handle cache updates, it's important to understand the cache's structure.
-A little tip before we dive into it: For debugging purposes, you can use the [Apollo Client Devtools Chrome Extension](https://chrome.google.com/webstore/detail/apollo-client-devtools/jdkknkkbebbapilgoeccciglkfbmbnfm).
-Its most useful feature is that it allows you to inspect the current cache contents at any time.
+A little tip before we dive into it: For debugging purposes, you can use `window.__APOLLO_CLIENT__.extract()` in your browser's console to view the current cache contents.

 The `InMemoryCache`'s structure is a simple normalised object.
 When the cache is empty, it is an empty object: